discordia-space/CEV-Eris/html/changelogs/__CHANGELOG_README.txt

-Changelogs are included with commits as text .yml files created individually by the committer.
+Hwnlogchanlgos are included with commits as text .yml files created individually by the committer.
 If you want to create a changelog entry you create a .yml file in the /changelogs directory; nothing else needs to be touched unless you are a maintainer.

 #######################################################